gcollazo/brunch-with-ember-reloaded/README.md

-# Brunch with Ember Reloaded
+# Brunch with Ember Reloaded - (es6 branch)

 A [Brunch](http://brunch.io) skeleton for creating ambitious web applications using [Ember.js](http://emberjs.com).
 Based on the official Ember [Starter Kit](https://github.com/emberjs/starter-kit/archive/master.zip).

+## ES6 Branch
+This branch is basically the same setup as `master` but it uses plain old JavaScript instead of CoffeeScript and it adds [es6-module-transpiler-brunch](https://github.com/gcollazo/es6-module-transpiler-brunch) which allows the use of the ES6 module syntax.

 ## Demo